Skip to main content

 Retail & E-Commerce

-Indonesia's retail and e-commerce sector is one of Southeast Asia's fastest growing, with platforms like Tokopedia (GoTo), Shopee, Bukalapak, and Blibli processing billions in transactions annually alongside traditional retailers expanding their digital presence.
-This ecosystem faces constant threats targeting customer payment data, marketplace integrity, and consumer personal information across web, mobile, and point-of-sale channels.
+Indonesia's retail and e-commerce sector is one of Southeast Asia's fastest growing.
+Platforms like Tokopedia (GoTo), Shopee, Bukalapak, and Blibli process billions in transactions a year.
+Traditional retailers are also growing their digital presence.
+This ecosystem faces constant threats.
+Attackers target customer payment data, marketplace integrity, and consumer personal information across web, mobile, and point-of-sale channels.

 Schedule a consultation